Cantera/cantera-website/pages/tutorials/cti/reactions.rst

 they may not be errors, and the options field can be used to specify how they should be handled.

-``skip``
-    The ``'skip'`` option can be used to temporarily remove this reaction from the phase or interface that imports it, just as if the reaction entry were commented out.
-The advantage of using skip instead of commenting it out is that a warning message is printed each time a phase or interface definition tries to import it.
-This serves as a reminder that this reaction is not included, which can easily be forgotten when a reaction is "temporarily" commented out of an input file.

 ``duplicate``
     Normally, when a reaction is imported into a phase, it is checked to see that it is not a duplicate of another reaction already present in the phase,